 One of the first signs of your wisdom teeth coming in is when you experience any tenderness or discomfort around the back of your mouth.
 This can be on either side or just one.
 If you can imagine the sensation of adult teething, this would be an accurate idea of what you would feel.
 You may also notice swollen gums.

 If your wisdom teeth do become trapped under the gums, this can lead to a build-up of pressure, which can trigger headaches.
 This can be a difficult sign to detect if you already suffer from frequent headaches.
 So always ensure you continue to attend your regular check-ups with your dentist so they can monitor the condition of your oral health.

 Infection In The Gums

-Any of these signs are good indications that it’s time to schedule a check-up with the dentist.
-Ignoring them will only create serious potential health implications for you.
+Any of the mentioned signs are good indications that it’s time to schedule a check-up with your dentist in Ottawa.
+Practicing good oral hygiene and applying ice packs may temporarily relieve the pain, but ignoring the symptoms will only create serious potential health implications for you.
 So give us a call at Rockcliffe Dental to set up your next appointment.
 Our team of dentists will take proper care of you and your oral health.